-Bayelsa by-election: We will emerge victorious ― PDP boasts
+Bayelsa By-election: We will emerge victorious ― PDP boasts

 Speaking at the occasion the National Chairman of the Party, Uche Secondus noted that the PDP will emerge victorious in the bye-elections that will hold simultaneously in Lagos, Cross Rivers, Imo and Bayelsa State.

-Secondus said; “the need for a solution on the issue of the systematic failures of the APC administration to improve security, economy and development will make the people elect the PDP candidates to pass needed laws to salvage the country.
+Secondus said “the need for solution on the issue of the systematic failures of the APC administration to improve security, economy and development will make the people elect the PDP candidates to pass needed laws to salvage the country.

 “The APC will fail in Saturday elections because they are seriously fragmented,” and warned the military to focus on its professional callings rather than being used for election duties.